dvcoders/15fa-intro-web/workshop/README.md

     "event_id": "02922c34-b2b7-421a-b7b5-813d8672318f"
 }
 ```
 *The client makes a PUT request with the data above.
-The server validates the request body, then takes the student_id from that request body and do a lookup for the user in the database.
-The server found the user data, then update the old user data with the new data given in the request body.
+The server validates the request body, then takes the student_id from that request body and does a lookup for the user in the database.
+The server found the user data, then updates the old user data with the new data given in the request body.
 Finally, save the updated user data into the database and return the data that has been saved along with status of OK to the client.*

 **GET /github/{studentId}** - *Redirect to user's github profile*
 ```
 magics.
 ```
 *The client makes a GET request to the server with the path param of studentId of {student_id}.
-The server takes the {student_id} from the path param and do a lookup in the database.
+The server takes the {student_id} from the path param and does a lookup in the database.
 Then the server gets github_url that is stored in the user object then redirect the client to the github_url that is stored in the user.*

 **DELETE  /user** - *Delete a user from database*